mcgilldinglab/DENetwork/README.md

 ```

 After running DESeq2, you will end up with the following files (in the example_deseq2_output folder) that you need to run DENetwork:
 * 3 .tsv files containing differentially-expressed (DE) genes starting with 'DE'.
-DE_all_influenza.tsv contains all DE genes, while DE_pos_influenza.tsv contains all upregulated DE genes, and DE_neg_influenza.tsv contains all downregulated DE genes.
+    1. DE_all_influenza.tsv contains all DE genes
+    2. DE_pos_influenza.tsv contains all upregulated DE genes
+    3. DE_neg_influenza.tsv contains all downregulated DE genes.
 You can choose either of the 3 files for input into DENetwork.

 * gene_log2fc_influenza.tsv which contains a gene column and a log2 fold change (in absolute value) column.